intelligent-machine-learning/dlrover/docs/blogs/flash_checkpoint.md

 Multi-node in-memory redundant backup checkpoint: DLRover's Flash Checkpoint currently allows for direct recovery from memory after a process restarts.
-However, if a node crashes, its memory is also cleared, and the training can only restore checkpoint fromstorage system.
+However, if a node crashes, its memory is also cleared, and the training can only restore checkpoint from storage system.
 Subsequently, we will experiment with multi-node memory backup of checkpoint model and optimizer states.
 This way, if some machines fail, DLRover can read its own checkpoint data from the memory of other surviving Pods to avoid reading from the storage system.